arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 | Line Follower Arrays        | Custom made   |                                                                                                                    |                                        |

-Attach to the Capacitive Touch Controller there are seven capacitive buttons on the top of the main board and in addition there is a line follower array made up by three phototransistor and five infrared LEDs.
+Attached to the Capacitive Touch Controller there are seven capacitive buttons on the top of the main board and in addition there is a line follower array made up by three phototransistor and five infrared LEDs.

 The three phototransistor are link directly to the analog ports of the STM32.

 ### Outputs